yurikoval/omniauth-slack/README.md

 with `{raise_errors: false}`, which will only have the desired effect on the OAuth2 gem version 1.4.4 and above.
 This `raise_errors` option is now the default in the omniauth-slack gem.

-## Slack Workspace Apps
-This gem provides support for Slack [Workspace apps](https://api.slack.com/workspace-apps-preview).
-There are some important differences between Slack's classic apps and the new Workspace apps.
-The main points to be aware of when using omniauth-slack with Workspace Apps are:

-* Workspace app tokens are issued as a single token per team.
-There are no user or bot tokens.
-All Workspace app API calls are made with the Workspace token.
-Calls that act on behalf of a user or bot are made with the same token.

-* The available api calls and the scopes required to access them are different in Workspace apps.
-See Slack's docs on [Scopes](https://api.slack.com/scopes) and [Methods](https://api.slack.com/methods/workspace-tokens) for more details.

-* The OmniAuth::AuthHash.credentials.scope object, returned from a successful authentication, is a hash with each value containing an array of scopes. <!-- *(TODO: Fix this reference to 'below')* --> See below for an example.

 ## Access Tokens